rqlite/rqlite/README.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.

+## Backups
+rqlite supports hot-backing up a node as follows.
+Retrieve and write a consistent snapshot of the underlying SQLite database to a file like so:

+    curl -localhost:4001/db/backup -o bak.sqlite3

+The node can then be restored by loading this database file via `sqlite3` and executing `.dump`.
+You can then use the output of the dump to replay the entire database back into brand new node (or cluster), *with the exception* of `BEGIN TRANSACTION` and `COMMIT` commands.
+You should ignore those commands in the `.dump` output.

+By default a backup can only be retrieved from the leader, though this check can be disabled by adding `noleader` to the URL as a query param.

 ## Log Compaction
 rqlite does perform log compaction.
 After a fixed number of changes rqlite snapshots the SQLite database, and truncates the Raft log.